awsdocs/amazon-eks-user-guide/doc_source/managing-add-ons.md

    }
    ```

-   The output will be a standard JSON schema\.
+   The output is a standard JSON schema\.

-   Here is an example of valid configuration values that works with the schema above\.
+   Here is an example of valid configuration values, in JSON format, that works with the schema above\.

    ```
    {